valentinitnelav/bootstrapnet/README.md

 ![](man/cache/README-example-nestedness-1.png)

 `spl_size` represents the number of interactions sampled (without replacement) from each network/web (here, s1 and s2).
+The first sample is set to `start = 20` interactions.
+These 20 interactions form a small web for which a nestedness value is computed.
+Then we add 10 more randomly sampled interactions (`step = 10`) that where not sampled yet.
+The new network has now 30 interactions and a new nestedness is computed for `spl_size = 30`, and so on until all interactions were sampled (that is, the entire web).

-The first sample was set to `start = 20` interactions.
-At each step of 10 sampled interactions (`step = 10`), a metric is computed (here nestedness).
-The last computed index value (right most tip of a bootstrap mean line) corresponds to the index value of the entire network.
+So, after the first `start = 20` sample, at each step of 10 sampled interactions (`step = 10`), a metric is computed (here nestedness).
+The last computed index value (right most tip of a bootstrap mean line) corresponds to the index value of the entire network (because at this point, as mentioned above, the entire network was sampled).

-These operations are repeated `n_boot = 100` times in parallel on `n_cpu = 3` CPUs.
-Each thinner line represents one of the 100 iterations.
+These operations are repeated `n_boot = 100` times in parallel on `n_cpu = 3` CPUs for each web (s1 & s2).
+For each web, each thinner line represents one of the 100 iterations.
 Having 100 nestedness values at each `spl_size`, then we can compute an average and the 95% quantile-based confidence intervals (CI) around it.
 Therefore, we get the mean thicker line and its 95% CI dashed lines.
 Is normal to see wider 95% CIs at smaller `spl_size` since there is high variation in the networks constructed from the few sampled interactions.
-The CIs have to converge at the final index value, which is the index of the entire network (see values below).
+At the otehr end, the CIs have to converge at the final index value, which is the index of the entire network (see values below).

-The same resampling procedure is applied for species level indices.
+The same resampling / bootstrapping procedure is applied for species level indices.

 ``` r
 # The last computed index value (right most tip of a bootstrap mean line)